Anomalous buoyancy of quantum bubbles in immiscible Bose mixtures

 These results, which may be readily probed in e.g. Potassium mixtures, illustrate how quantum fluctuations, in addition to providing the stabilization mechanism for self-bound droplets, may significantly change other general and well established properties of Bose mixtures.
 We anticipate that a similar physics may be at play as well in immiscible mixtures, in which at least one of the components (forming the quantum bubble) is dipolar within the regime of mean-field quasi-cancellation~\cite{Bland2022}.
 However, the nonlocal anisotropic character of the dipole-dipole interaction may significantly affect the droplet properties and the buoyancy condition. \\

 \acknowledgements We acknowledge support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy– EXC-2123 QuantumFrontiers– 390837967, and FOR 2247.
-C.R.C. acknowledges support from the European Union (Marie Skłodowska-Curie–897142).
+C.R.C has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 897142.